-Upon completion of the pilot, the membranes were further evaluated against non-monetary factors.
-A decision matrix chart (Table 2) helped determine the best UF system for the City, where Toray scored the most points and recommended for the WTP's improvement plans.
+Post-pilot, the membranes were further evaluated against non-monetary factors.
+As illustrated in Table 2, a decision matrix chart helped determine the best UF system for the City, where Toray scored the most points and recommended for the WTP's improvement plans.